syl3r86/gm-notes/README.md

+This is a fork of GM Notes from @syl3r86.
+All credits go to him.
+I just added an option to make the button red when GM Notes are present.
+Given that he declined my Pull Request, anyone interested can get the files here.
+Just replace [gm-notes.js](https://github.com/SalieriC/gm-notes/blob/master/gm-notes.js) and [/lang/en.json](https://github.com/SalieriC/gm-notes/blob/master/lang/en.json).

 # GM Notes

 A Foundry VTT Module to add GM-Only notes to entities (Actor, Items (including owned items), RollTable and JournalEntry).